yyolk/cloudformation-js-yaml-schema/README.md

 # cloudformation-js-yaml-schema

-Schema to ignore CloudFormation YAML local tags while parsing
+Schema to ignore CloudFormation YAML local tags while parsing, ie: `!Ref`, `!Base64`

 For utility in templates and build wrappers

+See [tags.json]() for currently supported local tags